OneBusAway/onebusaway-pebbletime/README.md

 ## Features
 1. At a glance, real-time arrival information for public transportation
 1. Shows to only 'favorite' stops nearby your current location
-1. Favorite buses from multiple nearby stops shown to the user at the same time (to help you decide which bus to go take, even if they're not at the same stop)
+1. Favorite buses from multiple nearby stops shown at the same time (to help you decide which bus to go take, even if they're not at the same stop)

 # Usage
 ## At first launch, you will need to add some favorite stops: